A latent trawl process model for extreme values: Empirical examples

 We now consider a second application that illustrates the marginal transformation model introduced in Section \ref{transformed}.
 We use this model to analyse measurements of Ozone levels in Bloomsbury, London; specifically, the data gives the daily maximum of the 8-hour running mean, measured in units of $\mu g/m^3$ (microgrammes per cubic metre).
 They are obtained from the \cite{air}.

-Although there is evident seasonality in the original data, the effect diminishes significantly as the threshold increases, and so we do not adjust for seasonality in the extreme values for this application.
+Although there is evident seasonality in the original data, the effect diminishes significantly as the threshold increases, and so we do not adjust for seasonality in the extreme values for this application, but refinements of this approach could be considered in future work.
 We chose the threshold $u$ to be the 97 percentile of the original data ($81 \mu g/m^3$), resulting in the exceedances shown in Figure \ref{ozone}.

 Fitting the GPD distribution to the data directly indicates a negative $\xi$-value, i.e.~a finite upper bound, which cannot be captured by the standard model.
 Thus we use the transformed model described in section \ref{transformed}, which corresponds to taking the basic hierarchical model (either based on latent trawl or latent Markov chain as in \cite{Bortot2013}) and fixing $\alpha, \beta=1$, and then transforming the marginals to GPD$(\xi,\sigma)$.